sailakshmijaggarapu/IMAGE_GALLERY/README.md

-Responsive Image Gallery
+# Responsive Image Gallery

-Project Description
+## Overview

-This project showcases a responsive image gallery built using HTML and CSS Grid.
-The gallery arranges images in three columns on larger screens and automatically switches to a single-column layout on smaller mobile devices, ensuring a smooth viewing experience across different screen sizes.
+This project is a responsive image gallery created using HTML and CSS Grid.
+The gallery displays images in a 3-column layout on desktop screens and automatically adjusts to a single-column layout on mobile devices.

-Key Features
+## Features

-Mobile-friendly responsive design
+* Responsive design
-Built with CSS Grid for layout management
+* CSS Grid layout
-Three-column arrangement on desktop screens Single-column display on mobile devices
+* 3-column desktop view
-Interactive hover effects on images
+* 1-column mobile view
-Tools and Technologies
+* Image hover effects

-HTML5
+## Technologies Used

-CSS3
+* HTML5
-Running the Project
+* CSS3

-Download or copy the project files to your computer.
+## How to Run

-Open the project folder.
+1. Download or clone the repository.
-Launch the index.html file in any web browser to view the gallery.
+2. Open the project folder.

-This responsive gallery demonstrates how CSS Grid can be used to create attractive and adaptable image layouts for different devices.# IMAGE_GALLERY
+3. Open `index.html` in a web browser.